LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 bootstrapDataSourceBase | String | | JNDI base name prefix for bootstrapped databases jndiName | String | | The JNDI name referencing the JEE datasource to use for the fhir-server-config datasource (required for bootstrapped Derby databases)

 The "jndiName" property value points to a JEE datasource which must also be configured.
-JEE datasources are typically defined in the Liberty Profile '.xml' files added to configDropins/overrides, for example datasource-bootstrap.xml:
+JEE datasources are typically defined in the Liberty Profile '.xml' files added to configDropins/overrides, for example datasource.xml:

 ```
 <server>